oswaldobapvicjr/agents/README.md

 ## Agents overview

 Convert any Java class into an Agent by adding the **@Agent** annotation at the class, then mark one method with the **@Run** annotation so it will be called automatically.
-The framework looks up for agent classes by scanning user-specified packages at runtime.
+The framework looks up for agent classes by scanning user-specified packages at runtime and can run particular tasks periodically in the JVM.

-An agent can be o type **Timer** or **Cron**, both designed to run particular tasks periodically in the JVM.
+An agent can be of type **Timer** or **Cron**:

 ### Timer agents